Sid and Nancy: Development

-The film, originally titled Love Kills, is largely based on the mutually destructive, drug- and sex-filled relationship between Vicious and Nancy.
-Vicious' mother, Anne Beverley, initially tried to prevent the film from being made.
-After meeting with director Cox, however, she decided to help the production; for example, Beverley gave Oldman Vicious' own heavy metal chain and padlock to wear in the film.
+Cox's film, originally titled Love Kills, is based on the mutually destructive, drug and sex filled relationship between Sid and Nancy.
+Nancy's parents, Deborah and Frank Spungen, wanted no part in a film depicting their child's death.
+(Deborah Spungen had already written a memoir about her daughter's life and death, And I Don't Want to Live This Life, published in 1983.)
+Sid's mother, Anne Beverley, initially tried to prevent the film from being made, but after meeting with Cox, decided to help the production, even lending Vicious' own heavy metal chain and padlock for Oldman to wear in the film.
 Some of the supporting characters are composites, invented to streamline the plot.